operatortwo/Mmultitool/README.md

 ![EventLister](https://github.com/operatortwo/Mmultitool/assets/88147904/0fed225d-97e5-405e-abbd-e15e66b7ce6a)

 ### EventList Writer
+Similar to EventLister.
 Allows changing single events in the list.
 Contains some code parts for converting, displaying and changing MidiEvents and MetaEvents.

 ### Player
-The player is designed for monitoring one or more events in the list and also for other internal purposes.
+Contains a **TrackPlayer** and a **SequencePlayer**.
+The **TrackPlayer** allows the simultaneous playback of multiple tracks, for example the playback of a MIDI file in format 0 or 1.
+The **Sequence Player** is designed to play single event lists (patterns) and fragments from tracks or event lists.

 ### TrackView